hanshsieh/DroidSlicer/doc/entry_points.md

 The signature of the method.
 E.g. *void onActionModeFinished(android.view.ActionMode)*.
 For further information, see [here](method_sig.html).
 (Required)
 - static
 It defines whether the method is static or not.
 The allowed values are "true" and "false".
 (Required)

+## Construction ##
+Our tool provides a helper class *org.droidslicer.config.EntryPointFindingHelper* to help you construct this configuration file.
+It uses some simple heuristics to decide whether a method of a component class is a entry point.
+For the detail usage of the class, launch our tool with the class as the main class without arguments.

+    java -jar DroidSlicer.jar org.droidslicer.config.EntryPointFindingHelper